anistal/handling-errors-workshop/doc/handlingEither.md

 }
 ```
 - Curiously..... **AWESOME** (again)!!, you can:
-  - (Since 2.12) Either is right-biased, which means that Right is assumed to be the default case to operate on.
+  - (Since 2.12) Either is right-based, which means that Right is assumed to be the default case to operate on.
 If it is Left, operations like **map, flatMap**, ... return the Left value unchanged:
 ```scala
 Right(12).map(_ * 2) // Right(24)
 Left(23).map(_ * 2)  // Left(23)